felixnyamweya/wpsso-schema-json-ld/README.md

 <p align="center"><img src="https://surniaulula.github.io/wpsso-schema-json-ld/assets/icon-256x256.png" width="256" height="256" /></p><p><strong>Are you looking for better <em>Schema</em>, <em>Structured Data</em> and <em>Rich Snippet</em> markup?</strong></p>

+<p><strong>Are you missing, or does your theme offer incorrect / incomplete Schema markup?</strong></p>

+<p><strong>Are you getting errors in Google's <a href="https://developers.google.com/structured-data/testing-tool/">Structured Data Testing Tool</a>?</strong></p>

-<p>WPSSO Schema JSON-LD (WPSSO JSON) works in conjunction with the <a href="https://wordpress.org/plugins/wpsso/">WordPress Social Sharing Optimization (WPSSO)</a> plugin, extending its features with additional options to include complete Schema JSON-LD / Rich Snippet markup in webpage headers for Google Search, Pinterest, and other social / search engine crawlers.</p>
+<p>WPSSO Schema JSON-LD (WPSSO JSON) works in conjunction with the <a href="https://wordpress.org/plugins/wpsso/">WordPress Social Sharing Optimization (WPSSO)</a> plugin, extending its features and options to include <em>complete</em> Schema JSON-LD / Rich Snippet markup in webpage headers for Google Search, Pinterest, and others.
+JSON-LD includes Schema markup as a single block of information, independant of any existing theme markup in your templates.</p>

 <h4>Available in Multiple Languages</h4>